 Again, a tour of the card’s guide of benefits is likely to highlight which of these exclusions are part of your coverage.

-If you are a frequent traveler, having a credit card that offers you primary or secondary car rental insurance free of charge can eliminate some stress at rental counter.
+If you are a frequent traveler, having a credit card that offers you primary or secondary car rental insurance free of charge can eliminate some stress at the rental counter.

 But remember: Money expert Clark Howard says that a credit card’s temporary benefit should never come before the long-term merits of having the card in your wallet.